 Helicopters are one of the most versatile machines in the aviation world but the distance they can go is far less than their fixed-winged counterparts, but the tradeoff to landing on a building or in a back yard when they arrive at their destination is a huge bonus.

-The average piston-engine helicopters have a flight range of around 200-350 miles, while the faster gas-turbine powered helicopters can fly to around 300- 450 miles on a single tank.
+Most helicopters are designed to fly between 200-450 miles.
+The average piston-engine helicopters have a range of around 200-350 miles, while the faster, gas-turbine powered helicopters can fly to around 300-450 miles.
 The larger Off-Shore and Search & Rescue helicopters can fly up to 800nm.

 I decided to leave the military helicopters out of this article as many of them have the advantage of inflight refueling.
 To the civilian pilot or passenger that is not going to happen.
 The machines you can fly or charter are the topic for today’s article.